fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 >
 > *__Jiminy Cricket__, "A Living Conscience: some musings from a life Wearing the Cape"*

-_"Looks like you really need a glow on your look."_ said The Harlequin, looking for the costume Jiminy was using. _"I know it's okay, and you act in deserts and so, but is too much...
+_"Looks like you really need a glow on your look."_ said The Harlequin, looking for the costume Jiminy was using. _"I know it's okay, and you act in deserts and so, too much afar from the limelights, but this costume is too much...
 Plain...
 Meh...
 Capes are known about style: we need to show people something over-the-top, it is what is expected on Capes.
-And the PR and merchandise effect on a stylish costume is better than a plain costume.
-And I know that your Jiminy Cricket costume is sold by Disney, but based on your design, and some of the profits are reverted to_ Herós Sans Frontières."
+And the PR and merchandise effect on a stylish costume is better than a plain costume like this.
+I know that your Jiminy Cricket costume is sold by Disney, but based on your design, and some of the profits are reverted to_ Herós Sans Frontières."

 _"How do you know about this?
 It was an agreement Disney came with HSF when I became a cape and they tried to sue HSF for Copyright infringement!"_ said Jiminy